Halloween Safety Tips

 Halloween safety is an important topic.
 Halloween can be a time of great fun for parents and children alike if celebrated properly and safely.

-- Jack-O-Lanterns If you use jack-o-lanterns with candles inside as part of your holiday display, place them far from the door.
-You won't set costumes on fire.
+Jack-O-Lanterns: If you use jack-o-lanterns with candles inside as part of your holiday display, place them far from the door.
+This way you won't have children, teens or adults setting their on fire.
 There are battery operated pumpkin lights that flicker.
 Consider using these instead.
-Go to: pumpkin lights for more information.
+Go to: pumpkin lights

-- Props Make sure any prop your child carries (pitchfork, sword, etc.) has a smooth surface and flexible tip -- no one will get injured if it's dropped or fallen on.
+Props: Make sure any prop your child carries (pitchfork, sword, etc.) has a smooth surface and flexible tip so that no one will get injured if it's dropped or fallen on.